Azure/wordpress-linux-appservice/WordPress/running_post_startup_scripts.md

 2. You can edit /home/dev/startup.sh file to add the required commands.
 The changes made by this script persist across app restarts.
 You can look at 'How startup script works section' for more details.

 Linux App Service architecture inherently has non-persistent storage i.e. file changes do not sustain after app restart.
 It uses App Service Storage which is a remote and persistent storage mounted onto /home directory where WordPress code is hosted.
 A majority of system config files are stored in /etc directory which is non-persistent storage.
-Changing system configuration by simply updating config files in non-persistent storage since they would revert back when the app restarts.
+Changing system configuration by updating config files in non-persistent storage may not work allways as the changes would revert back when the app restarts.
 Startup script enables you to add startup commands that are executed after an app container starts to make file changes that sustain through app restarts.

+## How Startup script works?

+It is a bash script (in /home/dev/startup.sh) that is executed each time an app container starts and the changes made by startup commands remain constant even upon restart or scaling out to multiple app instances.
+The reason is that when an app container starts, it's file system in non-persistent storage has a default initial state defined by the underlying docker image.
+When, startup script is executed, it may update files in non-persistent storage and upon restarting the app, these files revert back to the original state and startup script is executed which provides the same final state of files in non-persistent storage.
 A custom script has many use cases.
 The following are some scenarios for which you need a custom startup file

 ## Update Nginx configuration